HISTORY OF ST JOHN’S MASONIC LODGE NO. 827

 The Lodge had to wait almost one hundred years before our first member (Worshipful Brother H Squires) received an appointment as a Grand Lodge Officer.
 Since then a further five members have become Grand Lodge Officers (including W Bro P Fogg, W Bro A Askam, and W Bro E Blackburn).
 Currently the Lodge does not have any Grand Lodge Officers.

 The Lodge had its first Lewis when R S Shires was Initiated by his Father, the Worshipful Master.
 This was In 1964.
 The Ancient Charge was given by his Father-in-law.
 The next followed in 1965 when J A Smith was Initiated by his Father the Worshipful Master.

-Since then there have been a number of other Lewis’ in the Lodge including the Current Worshipful Master, Worshipful Brother S A Brown who was initiated by his Father Worshipful Brother H Brown who also took part in his Installation Ceremony.
+Since then there have been a number of other Lewis’s within the Lodge including the Current Worshipful Master, Worshipful Brother S A Brown who was initiated by his father Worshipful Brother H Brown, who also took part in his Installation Ceremony.
 There have also been other family connections between members of the lodge over the years with brothers, cousins and son-in-laws initiated.

 No reference or history of this lodge would be complete without reference to the Wilman family.
-When Worshipful Brother A B Wilman, who later became Master of the Lodge, was initiated, four of his uncles took part in the Ceremony.
-Worshipful Brother Charles Wilman initiated him: Brother T J Wilman was Senior Warden: Brother J N Wilman was Senior Deacon and Brother Joe Wilman was Assistant Director of Ceremonies.
+When Worshipful Brother A B Wilman,, who was later to become Master of the Lodge, was initiated, four of his uncles took part in the Ceremony.
+Worshipful Brother Charles Wilman initiated him; Brother T J Wilman was Senior Warden; Brother J N Wilman was Senior Deacon and Brother Joe Wilman was Assistant Director of Ceremonies.
 All of them occupied the office of Master in turn.